jwdunne/jamesdunne.dev/content/posts/covid-made-me-a-remote.md

 ### Shared growth-mindset

 A growth mindset has become a bit of a buzzword.
-But I read the book not long after it came out - it had an outsized impact on my thinking about personal growth.
+But I read the book not long after it came out and it had a massive impact on my thinking about personal growth.
 Implementing a team-wide growth mindset has had a radical impact on our work.
 Especially in code review.